COVID-19 Wedding Photography FAQ

 A: If communication is happening and all parties are willing to look for a mutual solution, there should be little to no problems with not being available on the new date.
 If a couple only wants to pick a certain date/month with little to no flexibility or chooses a date outside of consulting us, their original retainer would be forfeit and we would wish them all the best in finding a new photographer that is available for their new date.

-A: We can go down quite the rabbit hole on this one, but I’ll try to keep it simple.
+A: We can go down quite the rabbit hole on this one, but I’ll try to keep it simple on the COVID-19 Wedding FAQ.
 Speaking in general terms for the wedding industry as a whole, in the first wave of the pandemic, some couples may have qualified for partial refunds or penalty-free rescheduling based on force majeure clauses in their contracts.
 Back in March of 2020, COVID was not only unprecedented, but many small businesses realized that their contracts had vague language in them.
-Force Majeure is a legal term that has extremely specific language; it applies when an unforseen and unexpected event occurs where it’s impossible to fulfil a contract.
+Force Majeure is a legal term that has extremely specific language; it applies when an unforeseen and unexpected event occurs where it’s impossible to fulfill a contract.
 This was true for couples in March-July of 2020; it was illegal to even have a wedding ceremony and it was illegal for photographers to work.

-Since then, not only has Ontario framework allowed wedding related gatherings in some capacity, citing force majeure regarding COVID also does not apply for any client who signed a contract after March of 2020 and the reason is this: Force majeure is for unforseen and unexpected circumstances.
-You cannot sign a contract during a pandemic and then claim to be surprised if you’re affected by said pandemic.
+Since then, not only has the Ontario framework allowed wedding-related gatherings in some capacity, citing force majeure regarding your COVID-19 Wedding also does not apply for any client who signed a contract after March of 2020 and the reason is this: Force majeure is for unforeseen and unexpected circumstances.
+You cannot sign a contract during a pandemic and then claim to be surprised if you’re affected by the said pandemic.

-If you wish to reschedule your event citing COVID, there is a rescheduling fee that will apply for your new date.
+If you wish to reschedule your event citing COVID-19 Wedding issues, there is a rescheduling fee that will apply for your new date.
 If you’re unsure if you want to take the risk associated with initiating a new contract during a pandemic, I would encourage you to hold off on hiring your vendors until you feel more comfortable entering a contract.

-Q: What if I want to cancel all together?
+Q: What if I want to cancel everything?

 A: Some couples have decided to put their wedding plans on hold indefinitely which means they don’t want to reschedule and choose a new date at the moment.
 If you feel this is the best route for you, the standard cancellation clause in your contract will apply regardless of your reason to cancel (COVID vs non-COVID, etc.)